-Required: Yes, to end the [Begin Interconnect Model] keyword
+Required: Yes, for each instance of the [Begin Interconnect Model] keyword

-Description: Indicates the end of the interconnect model data.
+Description: Indicates the end of the Interconnect Model data.

-Other Notes: In between the [Begin Interconnect Model] and [End Interconnect Model] keywords is the package model data itself.
-The data is any number of interfaces to either IBIS-ISS models or Touchstone files.
+Other Notes: Between the [Begin Interconnect Model] and [End Interconnect Model] keywords is the package model data itself.
+The data describes any number of interfaces to either IBIS-ISS models or Touchstone files.

 Example: